 An entry-level marketing associate typically makes around £26,800 (approximately $34,100)

 4. Investment banking

-As an investment banker, your job is to provide a range of financial services to companies, governments, institutions and individuals.
-Investment bankers have strong numerical and analytical skills, good project management ability and are able to work well under pressure.
+As an investment banker, your job is to provide a range of financial services to companies, governments, institutions, and individuals.
+Investment bankers have strong numerical and analytical skills, good project management ability, and can work well under pressure.

-Again, this industry is very competitive – particularly because it is amongst the highest paid, with graduate starting salaries averaging around £43,000 (approximately US$54,700).
+Again, this industry is very competitive, particularly because it is among the highest paid, with graduate starting salaries averaging around £43,000 (approximately US$54,700).

 If you’re looking to work in investment banking, work experience is a must.
 Completing a summer internship will put you in good stead for earning a place on the top firms’ prestigious graduate schemes.

 Management consultants advise companies on how to implement strategic decisions.
 Your client may be a company, the government, or a public sector organization.

 For this career, you’ll need to be organized, detail-oriented, and have strong communication skills, which you’ll hopefully learn in your degree.